wslfung/site-configurator/README.md

 - Need app icon
 - Tests, need to create some tests for the project.
-- Platform testing.
-Need to find an alternative to system encryption for Chromebook and possibly linux.
-Can't really store secret keys in plain text.
-- need to work on that background image scaling, it's not working right
 - need to clean up some console logging and better dialog integration with electron
 - Responsive for smaller screens, not a high priority as a desktop app, will would like to add it at some point
 - Leverage more of tailwind or at least more shareable CSS.
 This project was done in 3 days, so there was more inline css than I'd hoped.